linkeddatacenter/bigapi/README.md

 - [Glossary](template/glossary.md): The main terms used in the project jargon
 - [Architecture](template/architecture.md): The system big picture according different points of view
 - [Features](template/features.md): The feature sheets that catalogues all the features implemented by the system
-- [Components](template/components.md): TShe catalog of the technical components and configuration items that buildsup the project
+- [Components](template/components.md): The catalog of the technical components and configuration items that buildsup the project
 - [Stereotypes](template/stereotypes.md): The source of truth for shared pieces of component documentation.
 - [Skills](template/skills.md): Competence required in roles
 - [Roles](template/roles.md): Mission and skills required in the project operations
 - [Processes](template/processes.md): The ways to make things done

 ## License
-BIGAPI is a research project by [LinkedData.Center](https://linkeddata.center) it is released open-source and can be used free of charge, for non-commercial and private situations.
+BIGAPI is a continuosly ongoing research project by [LinkedData.Center](https://linkeddata.center) it is released open-source and can be used free of charge, for non-commercial and private situations.
 See our [license](LICENSE) page for details.

 ## Contributing to this site